Skip to content

 boolean saveOrUpdateBatch(Collection<T> entityList, int batchSize);

 Function Description: Determines whether to update or insert a record based on the primary key ID of the entity object.
+If the record exists, it updates; otherwise, it inserts.

 Return Value: boolean, indicating whether the insert or update operation was successful.